Uniswap/org-v1/src/pages/docs/v2/04-oracles/03-how-to-build-an-oracle-on-top-of-uniswap.md

 [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleSlidingWindowOracle.sol).

 [Exponential moving averages](https://www.investopedia.com/terms/e/ema.asp)
 give more weight to the most recent price measurements.
+We do not yet have an example written for this type of oracle.

 You may wish to use exponential moving averages where recent prices are more important than historical prices, e.g. in case of liquidations.
 However, note that